willfurnass/sheffield_hpc/hpc/connecting.rst

 ----------

-Now you have connected to a cluster, you can look at how to submit jobs with :ref:`submit-queue` or look at the software installed on
+Now you have connected to a cluster, you can look at how to submit jobs with :ref:`sched_interactive` or look at the software installed on
 :ref:`Bessemer <bessemer-software>`,
 :ref:`ShARC <sharc-software>` and